 In the past, the flame that heats the heat exchanger was either high or in pilot mode.
 Now, fully modulating flames adjust at tiny increments for more efficient operation.
 Condensing technology allows a furnace to capture heat energy that was wasted in non-condensing furnaces.
 A condensing furnace is vented with PVC piping.

-We offer new furnace installations & replacements in Portland, Clackamas, Gresham & surrounding areas along with repair and maintenance for any make and model of equipment.
-Call us today for exceptional service that will leave you very happy for the day you found Efficiency Heating & Cooling!
+We offer new furnace installations & replacements in Portland, Clackamas, Gresham & surrounding areas.
+We also offer heater repair and maintenance for any make and model of equipment.
+Call us today for exceptional service that will leave you happy!